junit-team/junit5/README.md

 Contributions to JUnit 5 are both welcomed and appreciated.
 For specific guidelines regarding contributions, please see [CONTRIBUTING.md] in the root directory of the project.
-Those willing to use the ALPHA, milestone, or SNAPSHOT releases are encouraged to file feature requests and bug requests using the project's [issue tracker](https://github.com/junit-team/junit5/issues).
+Those willing to use the ALPHA, milestone, or SNAPSHOT releases are encouraged to file feature requests and bug reports using the project's [issue tracker](https://github.com/junit-team/junit5/issues).
 Issues marked with an
 <a href="https://github.com/junit-team/junit5/issues?q=is%3Aissue+is%3Aopen+label%3Aup-for-grabs">`up-for-grabs`</a>
 label are specifically targeted for community contributions.